 Waves exhibit various phenomena, including:

-Reflection: When a wave bounces back after hitting a barrier.
+Reflection: When a wave bounces off a surface, changing direction.

-Refraction: The bending of waves as they pass from one medium to another, changing speed.
+Refraction: The bending of waves as they pass from one medium to another, due to a change in speed.

 The Electromagnetic Spectrum